ResaiMangco/Lookout-CCTV-System/README.md

 ## Instalation
 - Clone the repository
-- Download the trained YOLO model in releases
-- Place YOLO model in assets
 - Install Dependencies in requirement.txt

+- Note: If the YOLO model is corrupted, it may be downloaded from releases
+- Place downloaded model in assets

 ---